 Akaka Falls Trail

-The path to the left will lead you to Akaka Falls.
+The path to the left leads to Akaka Falls.
 If you want to see both waterfalls on this hiking trail, continue around the entire loop.

 Location: Akaka Falls State Park